 Founding Dean Biography

 Soon after his appointment as Regional Dean for the School of Medicine at TTUHSC-El Paso in 1997, Dr. de la Rosa set a goal of bringing a full-fledged four-year medical school to the El Paso community.
 After more than ten years dedicated to this initiative, the Paul L. Foster School of Medicine received its LCME accreditation on February 6, 2008 and welcomed its inaugural class of first year medical students in July of 2009.
 This milestone brought the full resources of both a medical school and health sciences center enterprise to the community.
-El Paso stands to benefit from the education, service, research, and policy initiatives defined by the health sciences center.

 Past academic accomplishments as the Assistant Dean for Medical Education include the integration of the Offices of Student Affairs, Graduate Medical Education Residency Programs, and Continuing Medical Education into one functional Office of Medical Education.
 Here again, his strong community involvement with school-based clinics led to the designing of an experimental curriculum in community medicine.
-This curriculum allows medical students the opportunity to rotate through colonias and experience the need for cultural sensitivity in the practice of medicine.
+This curriculum allows medical students the opportunity to experience the need for cultural sensitivity in the practice of medicine.
 This model continues to serve as a national teaching effort in cultural sensitivity, cultural awareness, and cultural competence in medicine.

 Dr. de la Rosa remains active as a member of the Catholic Foundation for the Diocese of El Paso, with school based health center initiatives at the local and state level, with the American Association of Medical Colleges, and various other national, state, and local organizations.